6.14. jules_snow.nml

 Snow grain area growth rates (μm2 s-1).

-The 3 values are for melting snow, cold fresh snow and cold aged snow respectively.
+Uses all values; melting snow, cold fresh snow and cold aged snow

 JULES_SNOW::amax